jonnonz1/nz-statute-book/acts/public/2006/kiwisaver-act-2006.md

   (a) that the Commissioner is satisfied has been deducted from salary or wages under this Act; and (b) that is shown on an employer monthly schedule delivered under section NC 15 of the Income Tax Act 2004 as a deduction made from an employee's salary or wages under subpart 1.
 (2) As soon as practicable after receiving that monthly schedule, the Commissioner must enter that amount in the holding account in respect of the person from whose salary or wages the deduction was made.
-(3) Subject to sections 75 to 77, as soon as practicable after entering an amount in the holding account under this section, the Commissioner must pay the amount to the provider of the relevant KiwiSaver scheme.
+(3) Subject to sections 75 to 77, as soon as practicable after entering an amount in the holding account under this section, the Commissioner must pay the amount to the provider of the relevant KiwiSaver scheme, without further authority than this section.
 (4) Money entered in the holding account under this section is not trust money for the purposes of sections 66 to 68 of the Public Finance Act 1989.
 (5) This section is subject to sections 70 and 71.
 (6) The Commissioner is entitled, for the purpose of subsection (1)(a), to assume, in the absence of information to the contrary, that amounts entered on an employer monthly schedule have been deducted from salary or wages.